Nutritionist: Hong Kong

 Qualified Nutritionist; Any person who is the holder of a degree (baccalaureate, master, doctoral) in dietetics, foods, and nutrition awarded by a university or other institution recognised by the Association.
 Qualified Dietitian: Any person who is currently holder of a degree or a postgraduate diploma in dietetics recognized by the Council for Professions Supplementary to Medicine (Dietitian Board), the American Dietetic Association, Dietitians of Canada, British Dietetic Association and Dietitians Australia, for full membership or equivalent.
 Details can be found in the Hong Kong Nutrition Association.
 Job opportunities available in the Hospitals (Government or Private), private consultation companies.
 In Hong Kong, more and more people are taking note of the importance of balanced diets.
 The Government, Heart Foundation, Elderly Associations, etc., are keenly promoting in collaboration with local companies like WeCare Nutritionist and Consultants, Nestle, Anlene, etc., resulting in the urgent needs of nutritional professionals.

 Morocco

 In Morocco, "Nutritionist" is a protected title and might refer to a researcher in the field of nutrition or to a person who practices therapeutic nutrition.
 To hold the title of Nutritionist, a person should have carried doctoral studies in the field of nutrition and obtained a Ph.D. degree.
-On the other hand, the title of "Dietitian" is given to whoever carries studies in nutrition schools for three years and obtains a B.Sc.
+On the other hand, the title of "Dietitian" is given to whoever carries out studies in nutrition schools for three years and obtains a B.Sc.
 However, unlike Nutritionists, Dietitians are not given authorization to open private offices and to practice.